Risk of bias tools: a systematic review of usability

 6Population Health Sciences, Bristol Medical School, University of Bristol, Bristol, UK, United Kingdom

-Inappropriate design, conduct and analysis of studies can lead to biased estimates of outcomes.
+Background: Inappropriate design, conduct and analysis of studies can lead to biased estimates of outcomes.
 Therefore, risk of bias (RoB) assessment of included studies is a crucial step in systematic reviews.
 Several tools exist to facilitate RoB assessments.
 Despite their widespread use, their usability is not well summarised.

 Objectives: To review published findings of studies evaluating commonly used RoB tools.

 Methods: We included RoB tools listed in the Library of Assessment Tools and InsTruments Used to assess Data validity in Evidence Synthesis (LATITUDES) Network.
 We conducted a forward citation search from the primary report for each RoB tool.
-Two review authors independently screened titles and abstracts, and potentially relevant full texts.
+Two review authors independently screened titles and abstracts and potentially relevant full texts.
 We included studies with the objective of evaluating the design and/or usability of an included tool.
-We summarise the structure and features of the different included tools, and similarities and differences between the tools.
+We summarise the structure and features of the different included tools, as well as similarities and differences between the tools.
 For each tool, we outline included study characteristics and methodology.
-Employing a deductive approach, one reviewer will use NViVo software to extract information meeting prespecified codes developed by the team (e.g. comments on usability of the tool, specific challenging items, recommendations for future development).
+Employing a deductive approach, one reviewer will use NViVo software to extract information meeting prespecified codes developed by the team (e.g., comments on usability of the tool, specific challenging items, and recommendations for future development).
 If other relevant information arises, we will move to an inductive approach and add new codes (which will be discussed within the team).

 Results: This review is in progress.
 Results will be presented at the Colloquium.